xtyrrell/now-discordjs/README.md

 A template for developing a discord.js bot to deploy on ZEIT's free Now deployment platform.

 ## What is this?
-If you're written a Discord bot, and want to run it on a Discord server, one option is to simply run it from your own computer.
+If you've written a Discord bot, and want to run it on a Discord server, one option is to simply run it from your own computer.
 However, having to choose between keeping your PC running or letting your bot go offline isn't great.

 A better option would be to deploy the bot to a remote platform where it can stay online 24/7 and operate independently of your own computer.